harness/developer-hub/docs/continuous-delivery/cd-execution/cv-category/verify-deployments-with-sumologic.md

 #### Define a query

-1. In the **Query** field, enter the log query, and then select **Run Query** to execute it.
+1. In the **Query** field, enter the log query and select **Run Query** to execute it.
 This displays a sample record in the **Records** field, allowing you to confirm the accuracy of the query you've constructed.
 2. In the **Field Mapping** section, select the **Service Instance Identifier** to display the logs, and then select **Get sample log messages**.
-Sample logs are displayed, helping you verify if the query you built is correct.
+Sample logs are displayed that help you verify if the query you built is correct.

 <details>
    <summary><b>Sample log query</b></summary>